orientechnologies/orientdb-docs/src/java/Graph-Blueprints.md

           new OCommandScript("javascript", "for(var i=0;i<10;++i){ print('\nHello World!'); }")).execute());
 ```

-This prints the line "Hello World!" ten times in the server conssole, or in the local console, if the database has been opened in PLocal mode.
+This prints the line "Hello World!" ten times in the server console, or in the local console, if the database has been opened in PLocal mode.

 ## Accessing the Graph